Packed Again for our Liguria & Tuscany Road Trip.

 I will let you be the judge of whether you like the thermal waters or not.
 They were situated only 10min from where we stayed and parking is free of charge.
 By the springs there is not a lot of shade so best to bring an umbrella.
 There is also a small restaurant on site.

-Day 5 / rest day and Rome
+Day 5 / Rest day and visit Rome in Italy

 However if you still would love to visit the City of Rome with your kids then maybe to rent a MiniCar is just the right idea.
 See how Rosina from the Travel blog “Find the Map” enjoyed a City tour in Rome with kids with a MiniCar.